tarnishablec/gallop/packages/gallop/README.md

 ## Features

+- gallop is absolutely `Non-intrusive` so that you can use it in any framework like vue or react

 - use `template literals` to auto detect dynamic & static code

 - register `reactive` component in functional way